-There are five amphoteric elements in the periodic table Be, Al, Zn, Sn, Pb.
-Also those elements oxides also are amphoteric compounds.
+There are five amphoteric elements (metals) in the periodic table Be, Al, Zn, Sn, Pb.
+Also those elements oxides and hydroxides are amphoteric compounds.
 Amphoteric elements and compounds react with both acids and bases and give relevant products.

 The ability to react as an acid or a base, is known as amphoterism.

 First, we discuss about amphoteric behavior of amphoteric different elements.
 Then we study about other amphoteric compounds of transition metals.
 Then explain some questions of amphoteric properties and compounds.

 All amphoteric elements are metals and they are located in s, p, d blocks.

 Now we discuss about amphoteric metals behavior of Be, Al, Zn, Sn, Pb and their oxides.

 Beryllium is a metal of alkaline earth metals.
 Beryllium reacts with HCl and give beryllium chloride ( BeCl2 ) and H2 gas.
 Also beryllium reacts with NaOH and give sodium berrylate (NaBeO2.2H2O or Na2[Be(OH)4] ) and hydrogen gas(H2).

 Aluminium reacts with both acids and bases to show amphoteric properties.